Oliver-Tommy/hackathon-1/README.md

 ### Must-Have User Stories
 - **User Story 1:** As a user I can see a countdown of how many seconds are left so that I know how long I have left to answer questions. <br>
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
+  **Acceptance Criteria:** Create a working timer function that is visible to the user that counts down in seconds.

-- **User Story 2:** As a user I can make a username so that my username provides a layer of interaction.<br> **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
+- **User Story 2:** As a user I can make a username so that my username provides a layer of interaction.<br> **Acceptance Criteria:** Create a username input field, with username validation and a clear error message, a submit button and a persistant username display so the name remains visible throughout the quiz and the game can refer to the user by name.

  - **User Story 3:** As a user I can click on a button with an answer so that I can answer the given question.<br>
- **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
+ **Acceptance Criteria:** Create clearly visible answer options presented as clickable buttons, the buttons adjust layout depending on screen size for usability.
 - **User Story 4:** As a user I can provide feedback so that I may report any issues with the website.<br>
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
+  **Acceptance Criteria:** Create a feedback form for users to comment on their experience, make the design in keeping with the rest of the layout.

 - **User Story 5:** As a user I can choose from some predetermined answers so that I can answer the question.<br>
   **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.